Home

 1916 - Death of Lt Col James Peter Robertson

 Lieutenant Colonel, James Peter Robertson, C.B., J.P. died at his home at Callander Lodge, Callander on 25 February 1916 age 94 years.
 His Death Registration shows that he was the widower of Louisa Churchill.
 (Louisa is believed to have died c1910).
 Obituaries appeared in both The Glasgow Herald of 28 February 1916 (Page 6) and The Falkirk Herald of 4 March 1916.
-A well as being an Indian Mutiny and Crimean War Veteran, he was a Justice of the Peace for Perthshire and at the time, the oldest Freemason in Scotland.
+As well as being an Indian Mutiny and Crimean War Veteran, he was a Justice of the Peace for Perthshire and at the time, the oldest Freemason in Scotland.
 The Falkirk Herald also added that he was a 'keen sportsman both with rod and gun' and 'at the age of 85 he could take a twenty-mile run on his bicycle without undue fatigue'.

-Page created 11 December 2011, updated 13 May 2018.
+Page created 11 December 2011, updated 10 June 2025.
 Copyright © Andrew Warland. (andrewwarland(at)gmail.com)